-In the example above, a Deposit in Workamajig is found with the same Amount as an Unmatched bank transaction.
+In the example below, a Deposit in Workamajig is found with the same Amount as an Unmatched bank transaction.
 Since the Dates did not match, Workamajig could not be sure this transaction should be matched and requires user intervention.
-If it is believed these two items should be matched, select each row (DO NOT use the checkbox as this marks the item as Cleared - simply select somewhere in the row) so both are highlighted, then click the Edit icon on the Unmatched item.

-At the bottom of the Edit form is the data found in the selected Increase item; at the top are two options.
-Selecting the Match to selected item option will remove the Unmatched item from the grid and mark the selected Increase item as Cleared and adjust the balance calculations.
+Selecting to Match to an existing item will remove the Unmatched item from the grid and mark the selected Increase item as Cleared and adjust the balance calculations.
 NO OTHER DATA IN WORKAMAJIG will be changed by this action.

-Step 9: Creating missing Workamajig data based on Unmatched transactions
+Step 10: Creating missing Workamajig data based upon Unmatched Transactions

-When the Unmatched transactions are revealed, if no matching Workamajig items can be found, an item can be created to match the transaction found in the bank statement by clicking the Edit icon of the Unmatched transaction.
+If no matching transaction in Workamajig is found, an item can be created to match the transaction found in the bank statement by clicking the icon of the Unmatched transaction.

-Other items may be cleared manually if necessary once the Statement Difference is 0.00 and there are no Unmatched transactions that need to be matched or created, the Account Reconciliation is complete should be Finalized.
+Other items may be cleared manually, if necessary once the Statement Difference is 0.00 and there are no Unmatched transactions that need to be matched or created, the Account Reconciliation is complete and should be Finalized.